Jejaring sosial adalah struktur sosial yang terdiri dari

 Yes, maintaining momentum and traction and getting over obstacles will be harder…

-Focus on these Key Skills and you’ll succeed
+But, Focus on these Key Skills and you’ll succeed

 Momentum is King – don’t